Dave

 Proof-of-work

-A Salt is found, that when combined with the Value & Time fields using a hash function, the output begins with some desired number of leading zero bits.
+A Salt is found, that when combined with the Key, Value & Time fields using a hash function, the output begins with some desired number of leading zero bits.
 The number of leading zeros (or some other constraint) probablisticly accurately reflects the energetic cost equivalent of computing the proof.
 This is commonly known as proof-of-work, and is well known for it’s use in Bitcoin mining.

 The number of leading zero bits is referred to as the “difficulty” throughout the remainder of this document.

-work = blake2b(salt, blake2b(value, time))
+work = blake3(salt, blake3(key, value, time))

 Mass Calculation